Main Healthcare APIs: Types, Providers, and Use Cases

 Read the main article Health Data APIs

-Public health content APIs deal with recommendations, statistics, surveys, and other valuable data, systematically reviewed by medical specialists.
+Public health information APIs deal with recommendations, statistics, surveys, and other valuable data, systematically reviewed by medical specialists.

 ODPHP MyHealthfinder Content API